AppSecCaptain/AppSecCaptain/README.md

 <a href="https://www.linkedin.com/in/Sejpal/">
 <img align="left" alt="Abhinav Sejpal" width="22px" src="https://raw.githubusercontent.com/bugwrangler/bugwrangler/fce8d151c992e7cd1400de4c95a9d7e639234cd6/assest/linkedin.svg" /> </a>

+## About Me

+I am a passionate Application Security Engineer with a strong background in securing web and mobile applications.
+My mission is to protect digital assets and ensure that software is developed with security in mind from the beginning.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on DevSecOps Automation